 The Sennheiser GSP 670 has been described by some as the best wireless headphone on the market.
 And it is easy to understand why.

 This headset comes with a design that any gamer would not think twice about trying on, and it delivers rich-quality wireless audio and provides a fantastic boom mic with the package.
 There is also Bluetooth connectivity that you can connect to your phone as easily as you could connect to your PS4 and PC.

 And while this device sits firmly on the premium side of the price spectrum, if you can afford it, you can be sure it would make a good investment for your gaming station.

 One aspect you are going to enjoy about the Sennheiser GSP 670 is the design.
 There is an undeniable military/sci-fi feel about the setup that makes it irresistible.
 Large, oval, ear cups are attached to a headband with the help of flexible skeletal hands.
-At the very least, it is difficult to not pick it up and try it on.
+At the very least, it is hard to resist picking it up and trying it on.